hgeaydem/openshift-virt-labs/docs/workshop/content/console.md

 However, the need for an easy to use, developer friendly user experience is also a key value for OpenShift and OpenShift Virtualization.
 Let's take a look at some of the outcomes and actions from the previous labs and how they can be achived and used from within OpenShift's exceptional UI.

+You may find this lab hard to see in the lab environment.
+To avoid this the lab is available on github here: [https://github.com/RHFieldProductManagement/openshift-virt-labs/blob/rhpds/docs/workshop/content/console.md](https://github.com/RHFieldProductManagement/openshift-virt-labs/blob/rhpds/docs/workshop/content/console.md)

 ## Connecting to the console
 As you know you can view the OpenShift console (its User Interface, UI) by clicking on the "Console" link in the lab's environment: